nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 Snapshot Summary:
   1 created

-SUCCESS: Executed 1 tests in 10.068s
+SUCCESS: Executed 1 tests in 5.935s
 ```

+!!! note
+    If you get a `java.nio.file.AccessDeniedException` error, remove the work directory with
+    ```
+    sudo rm -rf work/
+    ```
+    and run the test again.

 The test verified the first assertion, that the process should complete successfully.